fbpx

 • Change in the Antarctic creates ripple effects all over the planet, including sea level rise and shifts in weather patterns and ecosystems.

-New Monash research has untangled the influence of regional climate drivers, including the Southern Annular Mode (SAM) and the El Niño-Southern Oscillation (El Niño), on the Antarctic Ice Sheet.
+New SAEF research has untangled the influence of regional climate drivers, including the Southern Annular Mode (SAM) and the El Niño-Southern Oscillation (El Niño), on the Antarctic Ice Sheet.
 Snow accumulation and surface melting are two important processes that are key to predicting how Antarctica will contribute to future sea level rise.

 The findings are critical to addressing knowledge gaps in models used to predict future sea level rise and its impacts on coastal communities.